LeifrEiriksson/chasing_the_iss/README.md

 # :space_invader:	Data Architecture - Engineering

-As highlighted in the Briefing, our data processing architecture is centralized in a Docker container containing our Postgres database and the Debezium connector, which will be connected to Kafka.
-With this, the data generated through Python is sent directly to Postgres while Kafka proceeds with streaming.
-It is worth noting that the topic fed in this case will carry the same information as the `database.server.name` configured in our JSON.

-Our Python file responsible for data streaming is configured using the "psycopg2" library to send the data to the database in question (ISS), feeding the "iss_monitoring" table.
-So far, as it satisfies the project scope, I haven't sought any substantial changes in the query, but we can consider future scalability if it is necessary to adapt for other satellites/celestial bodies that feed another database and, consequently, tables.
+Our Python file responsible for data streaming is configured using the "psycopg2" library to send the data to the database, feeding the "iss_monitoring" table.
+So far, as it satisfies the project scope, I haven't tought any substantial changes in the query, but we can consider future scalability if it is necessary to adapt for other satellites/celestial bodies that feed another database and, consequently, tables.

 (Note: The configurations adopted follow a very simple pattern that satisfies our studies.
 For a higher level of security, it is up to the user to configure Postgres in our docker-compose file, bearing in mind that the image used already brings a Debezium extension.)